PROSTACYCLIN RECEPTOR AGONIST

 Prescribing information states that Uptravi is taken orally twice daily.

 The FDA-approved label for Uptravi lists common side effects including headache, muscle pain, jaw pain, pain in extremities, flushed skin, nausea, and diarrhea.

-Rare but serious side effects listed for Uptravi include an increased pulmonary edema (fluid in the lungs).
+Rare but serious side effects listed for Uptravi include pulmonary edema (fluid in the lungs).

 For more details about this treatment, visit:

 We never share your personal information with anyone.